tolitius/cprop/README.md

 * some are based on ENV variables being exported as individual properties: 100 properties?
 100 env variables exported..
 * some rely on a property file within the classpath: all good, but requires wrestling with uberjar (META-INF and friends)
+* some allow _only_ string values: no data structures, no numbers, no functions, etc.?

 ## What does it do?